 Glassford saw the myth of this sacrifice as an opportunity for a work of art intended to cover all four sides of a rectangular building.
 The bicolor design’s geometry is an example of Penrose tiling, reminiscent of patterns common in Islamic art.

-With its construction inspired by the United Nations building in New York City, the tower was formerly the home of Mexico’s Secretariat of Foreign Affairs until 2006.
-A year later, it reopened as the University Tlatelolco Cultural Center (under management by the National University of Mexico, UNAM).
+With its construction having been completed during the 1960s and a design inspired by the United Nations building in New York City, the tower was formerly the home of Mexico’s Secretariat of Foreign Affairs until 2006.
+A year later, it reopened as the University Tlatelolco Cultural Center (under management by UNAM).
 It houses “Xipe Totec,” as well as the Archaeological Museum of the nearby pyramids and the Memorial 68.

 Know Before You Go